laissez-faire-btc/safe-remove/README.md

 I propose two changes to Bitcoin, one at the consensus level, and one at the client level.
 The purpose of these changes is to support filtering of objectionable content after the content has been mined, allowing each node operator to maintain only that data they find agreeable.
 In so doing, my hope is that we can address all users' greatest concerns, for a true consensus resolution.

-I do however acknowledge those people that want to stop miners from mining non-monetary transactions, because of the data storage and processing cost, and I recognised that this proposal does nothing to address those concerns.
+I do however acknowledge those people that want to stop miners from mining non-monetary transactions, because of the data storage and processing cost, and I recognised that this proposal does not address those concerns.

 **Motivation**